marcog83/js-suspenders/README.md

 this is a port of famous AS3 library swiftsuspenders.

 Although it basically works, at the moment this is just a "porting exercise".
+Only constructor injection point is implemented.
+Code that I could not port is just commented.

 ##Defining functions to map